 Rituals to celebrate the eight holy days of the Wheel of the Year, or the phases of the moon, are offered by some of our Groves.
 Some of these are open to nonmembers.
 Please check with the individual Groves for information.

-Workshops are one or two day meetings, focused on a particular topic, designed for small usually local groups.
+Classes and Workshops are available on particular topics, designed for small usually local groups.
 Classes meet for a series of on-going sessions, with each class teaching a particular skill or skill set.
 Classes are offered on an on-demand basis, with a minimum number of sign-ups needed for a class to be scheduled.
 For information about upcoming workshops and classes offered by our Groves, please check with the individual Groves.

 Gatherings are three or four day yearly events, held at a conference space, which bring together presenters on various topics and women from all over.
 Our annual gathering is Daughters of Diana Gathering around Halloween every October: daughtersofdianagathering.org